 V.44.
-Rotation frequency and policy for the External Auditor and respective key auditor partner representing the former in the performance of these duties would justify such award, based on the associated cost control.
+Rotation frequency and policy for the External Auditor and respective key auditor partner representing the former in the performance of these duties

 The frequency and rotation policy of the external auditor and the respective statutory audit partner are defined in the External Auditor Regulations, approved by the Audit Committee on 30 November 2023.